 Are you the ultimate extrovert?
 Love being the life of the party?
 Obsessed with always looking your best?
 Often considered glam?

-If you’re all of this already, it’s time you started working your way onto the most sought-after guest lists in town to really become a celebrity.
+Maybe you can work your way onto the most sought-after guest lists in town.

-There are several ways to go about this – some less savoury than others – but, as with everything else in life, it’s really all about who you know.
-Fortunately, if six degrees of separation is anything to go by, you definitely know someone who knows someone who knows the person you want to know.
+There are several ways to go about this, but as with everything else in life, it’s really all about who you know.
+Fortunately, if six degrees of separation is anything to go by, you may know someone who knows someone who knows the person you want to know.

-It also helps to be seen in the right places – even if you have to start off by paying for your own (very expensive) drinks.
+It also helps to be seen in the right places.
 This way you will get the chance to rub shoulders with the cream of the crop and maybe even appear in sought-after social pages/Instagram-famous photographer shots.

 Check out Guest of a Guest’s list of 17 hottest socialites in England for inspiration.